Got questions about spider cranes and mini cranes? You have come to the right place.

 - The needs of other equipment (such as glass lifting pads, or a fly jib)

 However we can give an approximate number, for the purpose of this Q&A. For example, for a very typical job, the hiring of a mini crane for one day may cost several hundred pounds.
-It is very difficult to say how much exactly, but usually around an average of £400 – 700 before tax, assuming the work is carried out on a weekday.
+It is very difficult to say how much to hire a crane exactly, but cost of crane hire is usually around an average of £400 – 700 before tax, assuming the work is carried out on a weekday.

 Is it necessary to hire mini crane personnel?
 Is a crane supervisor really needed?